alberto-tamez/ultimoprojecto/ai_microservice/README.md

-# AI Microservice
+# CSV Analysis Microservice

-A FastAPI-based microservice for neural network operations, designed to run in the private cloud infrastructure of Tec de Monterrey.
-This service includes basic authentication and validation functionality.
+A FastAPI-based microservice that analyzes CSV files using a neural network.
+The service provides a single endpoint that accepts a CSV file and returns predictions from a trained model.

 ## Features

-- 🚀 FastAPI for high-performance API endpoints
+- 🚀 Single endpoint for CSV file analysis
+- 🧠 Simple neural network model for predictions
 - 🐳 Docker and Docker Compose support
-- 🔒 JWT Authentication
 - ✅ Health check endpoint
-- 📊 Structured logging
 - 🔄 CORS support
-- 🧪 Test-ready structure
+- 📊 Built with FastAPI for high performance

 ## Prerequisites